 A terrific novel . . .
 THIS IS THE COUNTRY stands out because it stares directly at the dark side of contemporary Ireland without looking away, or even blinking.
 In the parlance of the Irish, it's a mint piece of work.
 It deserves a place on the shelf alongside William Trevor and Edna O'Brien. - David Means

-William Wall is an award winning poet and short story writer, and the author of several works of fiction for children, whose first adult novel, ALICE FALLING, was published by Sceptre in 2000.
+William Wall's four novels, ALICE FALLING, MINDING CHILDREN, THE MAP OF TENDERNESS and THIS IS THE COUNTRY, have all been published to critical acclaim.
+He is also an award winning poet and short story writer, and the author of several works of fiction for children.
 His work has appeared in The Irish Times, New Irish Writing and has been broadcast on radio on RTE.
-He is married with two children and lives in Co.
-Cork, Ireland.
+He is married with two children and lives in County Cork, Ireland.